Payment of class 2 National Insurance.

-- If you normally submit an annual self assessment tax return, your Class 2 National Insurance for 2015-16 will be collected along with any income tax and class 4 National Insurance due.
-This is payable by 31 January 2017 (the deadline for filing your 2015-16 tax return)
+The way class 2 National Insurance was paid changed as from 10 July 2015 when payments by direct debit stopped.
+When you file your self assessment tax return, your Class 2 National Insurance for 2015-16 onwards will be collected along with any income tax and class 4 National Insurance due.

 What to watch for